 Is A Capital One 360 Savings Account FDIC-Insured?

-Capital One Bank is a FDIC member, which means that funds deposited in a Capital One 360 Savings Account is insured up to the maximum allowed by law.
+Yes.
+Capital One Bank is a FDIC member, which means that funds deposited in a Capital One 360 Savings Account are insured up to the maximum allowed by law.

 The Federal Deposit Insurance Corporation (FDIC) is a United States government corporation providing deposit insurance to depositors in U.S. commercial banks and savings institutions.
 The FDIC insures deposits according to ownership category (such as individual, joint or accounts with beneficiaries).
 The current maximum amount is $250,000 per depositor, per insured bank, for each account ownership category.

 How Do You Open A Capital One 360 Savings Account?

 All it takes is 5-10 minutes to open your Capital One 360 Savings Account.
 In other words, it’s really easy!

 On CapitalOne.com, hover over ‘Checking and Savings‘ at the top of the page, and select ‘savings’ from the drop down menu.